quotient-im/Quaternion/README.md

 Settings not exposed in UI:

-- `UI/condense_chat` - set this to 1 to make the timeline rendered tighter,
+- `condense_chat` - set this to 1 to make the timeline rendered tighter,
   eliminating vertical gaps between messages as much as possible.
-- `UI/show_author_avatars` - set this to 1 (or true) to show author avatars in the timeline (default if the timeline layout is set to default); setting this to 0 (or false) will suppress avatars (default for the XChat timeline layout).
+- `show_author_avatars` - set this to 1 (or true) to show author avatars in the timeline (default if the timeline layout is set to default); setting this to 0 (or false) will suppress avatars (default for the XChat timeline layout).
-- `UI/suppress_local_echo` - set this to 1 (or true) to suppress showing local
+- `suppress_local_echo` - set this to 1 (or true) to suppress showing local
   echo (events sent from the current application but not yet confirmed by the server).
 By default local echo is shown.
-- `UI/animations_duration_ms` - defines the base duration (in milliseconds) of animation effects in the timline.
+- `animations_duration_ms` - defines the base duration (in milliseconds) of animation effects in the timline.
 The default is 400; set it to 0 to disable animation.
-- `UI/outgoing_color` - set this to the color name you prefer for text you sent;
+- `outgoing_color` - set this to the color name you prefer for text you sent;
   HTML color names and SVG `#codes` are supported; by default it's `#204A87` (navy blue).
-- `UI/highlight_color` - set this to the color name you prefer for highlighted rooms/messages; HTML color names and SVG `#codes` are supported;
+- `highlight_color` - set this to the color name you prefer for highlighted rooms/messages; HTML color names and SVG `#codes` are supported;
   by default it's `orange`.
-- `UI/highlight_mode` - set this to `text` if you prefer to use the highlight color as the text color (the only option available until 0.0.9.3); the new default is to use the background for highlighting.
+- `highlight_mode` - set this to `text` if you prefer to use the highlight color as the text color (the only option available until 0.0.9.3); the new default is to use the background for highlighting.
-- `UI/use_human_friendly_dates` - set this to false (or 0) if you do NOT want usage of human-friendly dates ("Today", "Monday" instead of the standard day-month-year triad) in the UI; the default is true.
+- `use_human_friendly_dates` - set this to false (or 0) if you do NOT want usage of human-friendly dates ("Today", "Monday" instead of the standard day-month-year triad) in the UI; the default is true.
-- `UI/quote_style` - the quote template.
+- `quote_style` - the quote template.
 The `\\1` means the quoted string.
   By default it's `> \\1\n`.
-- `UI/quote_regex` - set to `^([\\s\\S]*)` to add `UI/quote_style` only at
+- `quote_regex` - set to `^([\\s\\S]*)` to add `UI/quote_style` only at
   the beginning and end of the quote.
 By default it's `(.+)(?:\n|$)`.
-- `UI/Fonts/render_type` - select how to render fonts in Quaternion timeline;
+- `Fonts/render_type` - select how to render fonts in Quaternion timeline;
   possible values are "NativeRendering" (default) and "QtRendering".
-- `UI/Fonts/family` - override the font family for the whole application.
+- `Fonts/family` - override the font family for the whole application.
   If not specified, the default font for your environment is used.
-- `UI/Fonts/pointSize` - override the font size (in points) for the whole application.
+- `Fonts/pointSize` - override the font size (in points) for the whole application.
 If not specified, the default size for your environment is used.
-- `UI/Fonts/timeline_family` - font family (for example `Monospace`) to
+- `Fonts/timeline_family` - font family (for example `Monospace`) to
   display messages in the timeline.
 If not specified, the application-wide font family is used.
-- `UI/Fonts/timeline_pointSize` - font size (in points) to display messages in the timeline.
+- `Fonts/timeline_pointSize` - font size (in points) to display messages in the timeline.
 If not specified, the application-wide point size is used.
-- `UI/maybe_read_timer` - threshold time interval in milliseconds for a displayed message to be considered as read.
+- `maybe_read_timer` - threshold time interval in milliseconds for a displayed message to be considered as read.
-- `UI/use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in dedicated file instead (see next paragraph); the default is true.
+- `use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in dedicated file instead (see next paragraph); the default is true.
-- `UI/hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
+- `hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
 By default it's true.

-Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
+Since version 0.0.9.5, all Quaternion binaries at GitHub are compiled with Qt Keychain support.
 It means that Quaternion will try to store your access token(s) in the secure storage configured for your platform.
 If the storage or Qt Keychain are not available, Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them (this doesn't really work on Windows - see below) and with the name matching your user id in the following directory:

 - Linux: `$HOME/.local/share/Quotient/quaternion`
 - macOS: `$HOME/Library/Application Support/Quotient/quaternion`